Paul Burmeister

-He’s reported for Football Night in America and from The Stanley Cup Finals, and done play by play for Notre Dame Football, Mountain West Conference football and basketball, Ivy League football, as well as called The Olympic Trials and National Championships for Luge and Diving.
+He's reported for Football Night in America and from the Stanley Cup Finals, and done play-by-play for Notre Dame Football, Mountain West Conference football and basketball, Ivy League football, as well as called The Olympic Trials and national championships for luge and diving.

-While at NFL Network from 2004-2014, Burmeister hosted the studio shows Playbook, College Football Live, NFL Total Access, NFL Gameday Scoreboard, Around the League Live, and Path to the Draft.
-Each January he hosted the networks’ coverage of the Senior Bowl, in addition to calling the game, and was a regular part of NFL Network’s Scouting Combine coverage in February as a host and reporter.
+While at NFL Network from 2004 to 2014, Burmeister hosted the studio shows Playbook, College Football Live, NFL Total Access, NFL Gameday Scoreboard, Around the League Live, and Path to the Draft.
+Each January he hosted the networks’ coverage of the Senior Bowl, in addition to calling the game, and was a regular part of NFL Network's Scouting Combine coverage in February as a host and reporter.

-Before being hired by NFL Network in 2004, Burmeister worked in local news, as a Sports Anchor and Reporter for KCRG in Cedar Rapids, IA from 1998-2001, and KWWL in Waterloo, IA from 2001-2004.
+Before being hired by NFL Network in 2004, Burmeister worked in local news, as a sports anchor and reporter for KCRG in Cedar Rapids, IA from 1998 to 2001, and KWWL in Waterloo, IA from 2001 to 2004.

-Burmeister graduated from The University of Iowa in 1994 with a B.A. in Communication Studies, and an M.A. in Higher Education Administration in 1997.
+Burmeister graduated from the University of Iowa in 1994 with a B.A. in communication studies, and an M.A. in higher education administration in 1997.

-He also played Quarterback at Iowa for Hayden Fry from 1989-1993.
-His Senior season in 1993 he was voted Captain and MVP of the team that played in the first Alamo Bowl.
+He also played quarterback at Iowa for Hayden Fryfrom 1989 to 1993.
+His senior season in 1993 he was voted captain and MVP of the team that played in the first Alamo Bowl.
 He was invited to the NFL Combine and signed as a free agent with the Minnesota Vikings in 1995.

 A 1989 graduate of Iowa City West High School, Burmeister was voted Mississippi Valley Conference Player of the Year in football and All State as a Senior.
-He also graduated as the school’s all time leading scorer in basketball, and earned three varsity letters in baseball.
+He also graduated as the school's all-time leading scorer in basketball, and earned three varsity letters in baseball.

 Early life

 Burmeister was an all-state quarterback in 1988 and named Mississippi Valley Conference Player of the Year at Iowa City West High School.
 He was also a 3-year letterman and all-conference performer in basketball and baseball, graduating as the school's all-time leading scorer in basketball.
-A 1989 graduate of Iowa City West High School, Burmeister was voted Mississippi Valley Conference Player of the Year in football and All State as a Senior.
-He also graduated as the school’s all time leading scorer in basketball, and earned three varsity letters in baseball.
+A 1989 graduate of Iowa City West High School, Burmeister was voted Mississippi Valley Conference Player of the Year in football and All State as a senior.
+He also graduated as the school's all-time leading scorer in basketball, and earned three varsity letters in baseball.

 College career

-Burmeister graduated from The University of Iowa in 1994 with a B.A. in Communication Studies, and an M.A. in Higher Education Administration in 1997.
+Burmeister graduated from the University of Iowa in 1994 with a B.A. in Communication Studies, and an M.A. in Higher Education Administration in 1997.
 Burmeister also played quarterback for Hayden Fry from 1989 to 1993.
 He started the final three games of the 1992 season, and every game in 1993.
 Burmeister was named offensive captain prior to the 1993 season, and voted MVP at the conclusion of the season that ended with a berth in the inaugural Alamo Bowl.
-His Senior season in 1993 he was voted Captain and MVP of the team that played in the first Alamo Bowl.
+His senior season in 1993 he was voted Captain and MVP of the team that played in the first Alamo Bowl.
 He was invited to the NFL Combine and signed as a free agent with the Minnesota Vikings in 1995.